OpenEvalProject/evals/manuscripts/elife-86151/v2/manuscript.md

 MS and MS/MS raw data were translated to mascot general file (mgf) format using Proteome Discoverer (PD) version 2.5 (Thermo Fisher Scientific), and searched using an in-house Mascot Server v.
 2.7 (Matrix Science, London, UK) against an in-house database including Ric-8A protein sequence along with common laboratory protein contaminants.
 Search parameters considered fixed carbamidomethyl modification of cysteine, and the following variable modifications: methionine oxidation, phosphorylation of serine/threonine/tyrosine, and deamidation of asparagine/glutamine.
 Peptide mass tolerance was set to 10 ppm and 0.02 Da, in MS and MS/MS mode, respectively, and three missed cleavages were allowed.
 The Mascot confidence interval for protein identification was set to ≥95% (p<0.05) and only peptides with a significant individual ion score of at least 30 were considered.

-## Binding of NCS-1 to Na+, K+, and Ca2+
+### Binding of NCS-1 to Na+, K+, and Ca2+

 Intrinsic fluorescence titration assay: Because NCS-1 contains two tryptophan residues, W30 and W103, the protein shows intrinsic fluorescence when excited at 295 nm.
 These residues are located at EF-1 (W30) and EF-3 (W103).
 The latter is located at helix H6, which is in contact with helix H9, part of the EF-4 motif, where Na+ binds (Figure 3—figure supplement 2).
 Tryptophan emission fluorescence is very sensitive to the 3D environment and even subtle structural rearrangements have an effect on both the emission intensity and the spectra’s maximum wavelength.
 This technique has been used previously to study the binding of different ligands to NCS-1 by monitoring changes in the fluorescence emission intensity at increasing amounts of the compound under study (Mansilla et al., 2017; Canal-Martín et al., 2019; Roca et al., 2018).
 Tryptophan emission fluorescence of EGTA-purified full-length NCS-1 was recorded at 10 μM in buffer containing 20 mM Tris pH 8, 100 μM EGTA, 1 mM DTT, and 0–300 mM NaCl or 0–300 mM KCl.
 Data were acquired with a Tycho NT.6 equipment (NanoTemper Technologies).
 The emission fluorescence intensity was recorded at 330 nm and 35°C. Fluorescence intensities were normalized as (I0 − I)/I0.
 Three independent experiments were performed.
 Mean ± SEM values were represented at different Na+ and K+ concentrations.
 The apparent dissociation constant was calculated by using a least squares algorithm to fit the experimental data to a 1:1 stoichiometry model (Mansilla et al., 2017).
 The fitting was performed with KaleidaGraph Data Analysis Program (Tellinghuisen, 2000).

 ITC: Ca2+ binding was characterized by ITC at 25°C using a VP-ITC microcalorimeter (GE Healthcare, Northampton, MA, USA) with a cell volume of 1.4619 ml in Na+ or K+ containing buffers (20 mM Tris pH 7.9, 2 mM EGTA, 150 mM NaCl, or 150 mM KCl).
 Before measurements, EGTA-purified full-length hNCS-1 (25 μM) was dialyzed in parallel against the above buffers (3×300 ml; 2 hr, 2 hr, and 20 hr) and then against the same buffers without EGTA.
 Protein solutions at 110 μM were loaded into the calorimetric cell and titrated by stepwise injections of a 1.5 mM CaCl2 solution prepared in the final dialysate.
 Dilution heats, evaluated separately, were found to be negligible.
-The binding isotherms were fit by nonlinear regression analysis using the AFFINImeter software (Pineiro et al., 2019) using the model builder to create a sequential binding model with three different binding sites:M+L+L⇄K1ML1+L⇄K2ML2+L⇄K3ML3
+The binding isotherms were fit by nonlinear regression analysis using the AFFINImeter software (Pineiro et al., 2019) using the model builder to create a sequential binding model with three different binding sites:

+$$
+M+L+L⇄K_{1}ML_{1}+L⇄K_{2}ML_{2}+L⇄K_{3}ML_{3}
+$$

 where M and L refer to NCS-1 and Ca2+, respectively.
 Values of Ki and ΔHi, the stoichiometric dissociation constant and the enthalpy change for step i (i=1–3), were directly determined from data fitting.
 The free energy change of binding was calculated as ΔGi = −RT ln (1/Ki) (R=1.986 cal/mol/K).

-## Biolayer interferometry
+### Biolayer interferometry

 The Ca2+ dependence of NCS-1 binding to Ric-8A was assessed by BLI in a single-channel BLItz system (ForteBio).
 This optical label-free technique allows the measurement of macromolecular interactions by analyzing interference patterns of white light reflected from the surface of a biosensor tip, where one of the molecules is immobilized.
 The high concentration of immobilized molecules at the tip allows the detection of low-affinity binders and therefore the study of weak interactions.
 Changes in the number of molecules interacting with the immobilized molecules bound to the biosensor tip cause a shift in the interference pattern (Δλ) that is measured in real time.
 An apparent equilibrium constant, Kd, can be calculated from the dissociation and association rate constants obtained from the experimental profiles (Sultana and Lee, 2015).

 N-terminally His-tagged NCS-1 was immobilized in Ni-NTA biosensors (Sartorius) and binding to Ric-8A-P3 peptide was tested at increasing concentrations of Ca2+.
 To avoid Ca2+ loading of the functional Ca2+ binding site, buffers were prepared with decalcified milli-Q water to avoid any Ca2+ traces (LiChrosolv, Merck).
 EGTA-purified His-NCS-1 (1.9 mM EGTA) was diluted to 110 μM EGTA with Ca2+-free buffer (50 mM Tris pH 7.9, 125 mM NaCl).
 Next, the protein was concentrated to 2 mg/ml and dialyzed against Ca2+-free buffer to remove EGTA.
 To verify that the functional EF-4 Ca2+ binding site was empty, a nano-DSF assay of the final His-NCS-1 protein was performed (Figure 4—figure supplement 2), showing a Ti similar to that of NCS-1ΔH10 in EGTA (Figure 2B).
 Ric-8A-P3 peptide was solubilized in Ca2+-free buffer.
 The final concentration of protein and peptide were set to 5 μM and 30–150 μM.
 CaCl2 was added to protein, peptide, and buffer to achieve final Ca2+ concentrations of 250, 375, and 425 nM to study the Ca2+ dependence of the protein-peptide interaction.
 NCS-1 immobilization sequence was as follows: (1) baseline (buffer, 30 s), (2) loading (His-NCS-1 in buffer, 300 s), and (3) equilibration (buffer, 300 s) (Figure 4—figure supplement 2).
 A control experiment was performed previously to verify that Ric-8A-P3 peptide does not bind to the Ni-NTA biosensor in the absence of NCS-1 (Figure 4—figure supplement 2).
 Also, the interaction of NCS-1 and Ric-8A-P3 was tested at different peptide concentrations to verify the specific binding of the peptide to the protein (Figure 4—figure supplement 2).
 For the NCS-1/Ric-8A interaction assay, and once His-NCS-1 was bound to the tip, the sequence was: (1’) baseline (buffer, 30 s), (2’) association (Ric-8A-P3 in buffer, 300 s), and (3’) dissociation (buffer, 300 s).
 A concentration of 50 μM Ric-8A-P3 was selected to study the protein-peptide interaction at increasing concentrations of Ca2+.
 Three independent experiments were performed for each Ca2+ concentration.
 Sensograms were analyzed and fit with the BLItz Pro software and apparent dissociation constant Kd was calculated from fitted data and considering 1:1 equilibrium with the same software.
 Apparent Kd values are represented as mean ± SEM in Table 3.

-## Co-immunoprecipitations
+### Co-immunoprecipitations

 Human NCS-1 and V5-tagged Ric-8A construct were previously described (Mansilla et al., 2017).
 Using the IVA cloning strategy (García-Nafría et al., 2016; Watson and García-Nafría, 2019) deletion constructs were prepared ending at residues G424 (hRic-8A-424, which corresponds to G423 in the rat variant) and G433 (hRic-8A-433, in rat, G432).
 Furthermore, a full-length hRic-8A mutant (S436A and T441A) was prepared to avoid phosphorylation of the protein at these sites.
 To verify the NCS-1/Ric-8A PPI interface, several hNCS-1 ((1) D37A, Y52A; (2) R148A, R151A; (3) D37A, R148A, R151A; (4) D37A, Y52A, R148A, R151A; and (5) W30A) and hRic-8A ((1) T411A, Y413A, N415A and (2) L425A, M426A) mutant proteins were generated.
 The numbering of the rat Ric-8A sequence has been maintained in Figure 3D for proper structural comparison.
 Constructs were cotransfected into HEK293 cells using Lipofectamin 2000 (Thermo) following the manufacturer’s instructions.
 HEK293T cells were purchased from ATCC and authentication was provided by manufacturer.
 HEK293T cells were negative in mycoplasma contamination, as tested regularly.
 48 hr after transfection cells were lysed in lysis buffer (150 mM NaCl, 1.0% Nonidet P-40, 50 mM Tris pH 8.0).
 Lysates were then incubated overnight (12 hr) at 4°C with mouse anti-NCS-1 (1:500; Cell Signaling).
 Samples were subsequently incubated for 2 hr with Protein-G-Sepharose (Sigma-Aldrich).
 After three washes with lysis buffer, proteins were eluted from the Sepharose and analyzed by western blot following standard procedures; 10% of the lysate before immunoprecipitation was run as input.
 Mouse anti-V5 (1:5000; Thermo) and rabbit anti-NCS-1 (1:2000; Cell Signaling) antibodies were used for western blot.
 The immunoprecipitation blot was incubated with anti-mouse TrueBlot (Rockland) as secondary antibody to avoid heavy-/light-chain antibody interference.
 Input blots were incubated with anti-mouse or anti-rabbit HRP-conjugated antibodies (Sigma 1:5000).
 HRP activity from the secondary antibodies was revealed with ECL (Promega) and pictures were taken with Chemidoc (Bio-Rad).
 Bands densitometry was performed using ImageJ (Schneider et al., 2012).
 A paired Student’s t-test was used to compare mean values of three independent experiments.
 Graph and statistical analysis were performed using GraphPad Prism (GraphPad Software, Inc, USA).

-## Guanine nucleotide exchange assays
+### Guanine nucleotide exchange assays

 Nucleotide exchange assays were carried out at 20°C using a LS55 luminescence spectrometer (Perkin Elmer) with 5 nm slit widths (Ex/Em 295 nm/345 nm).
 Assays were conducted by measuring the change in rat ΔN31Gαi1 tryptophan fluorescence in the presence or absence of rRic-8A-491, His-NCS-1/rRic-8A-491, or His-NCS-1 as previously described (McClelland et al., 2020; Kant et al., 2016).
 All assays were conducted in 50 mM HEPES pH 8, 200 mM NaCl, 2 mM MgCl2, 1 mM TCEP.
 His-NCS-1/rRic-8A-491 was preincubated with rΔN31Gαi1 and 0, 0.25, 0.375, 0.425, 1, 10, 25, 50, and 500 µM CaCl2 in a quartz fluorescent cuvette prior to addition of GTPγS (guanosine 5’-O-[gamma-thio]-triphosphate).
 Assays with rRic-8A-491 and His-NCS-1 were also performed at 0, 1, 10, 25, 50, and 500 µM CaCl2 for reference.
 Final concentrations were as follows: 0.5 µM rRic-8A-491, His-NCS-1/rRic-8A-491 complex, or His-NCS-1, 1 µM rΔN31Gαi1, and 10 µM GTPγS in a reaction volume of 500 µl.
 Buffers for Ca2+ concentrations of 1 µM or less were prepared with HPLC-grade water (RPI).
 For each assay a minimum of six technical repeats were performed.
 Progress curves were fit to a single or double exponential rate model using GraphPad Prism (GraphPad Prism, 2023).
 GTP binding rates of rΔN31Gαi1 in the presence or absence of His-NCS-1/rRic-8A-491 were represented vs CaCl2 concentration.
 Data were fit to a one-site-total binding velocity model, v=vo + vmax [Ca2+]/(Ka +[Ca2+]) using GraphPad Prism (GraphPad Prism, 2023) to estimate an apparent Ca2+ activation constant (Ka; mean ± SEM).